kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 This allows users to package files and share them among containers in a pod without including them in the main image, thereby reducing vulnerabilities and simplifying image creation.

-While OCI images are well-supported by Kubernetes and CRI, extending support to OCI artifacts involves recognizing additional media types, implementing custom lifecycle management, and ensuring appropriate validation and security measures.
+While OCI images are well-supported by Kubernetes and CRI, extending support to OCI artifacts involves recognizing additional media types within container runtimes, implementing custom lifecycle management, resolution of artifact registry referrers use pattern for artifacts, and ensuring appropriate validation and security measures.

 ## Motivation